 When you give it to us DIRECTLY

 There are many ways you may give us your information.
-For example, when you make a donation, purchase our products or communicate with us either by phone, in writing, including email or in person.
+For example, when you join as a member, begin volunteering, donate, purchase our products or services, or communicate with us either by phone, in writing, including email, or in person.
 We are responsible for your data at all times.

 When you give it to us INDIRECTLY